-As a participant in the extracurricular activities program at, I pledge to remain free of alcohol, to bacco, and
+As a participant in the extracus rricular activities program at lge to remain free of alcohol, tobacco, and

-(School Name) sacco, and
+(School Name) , ,

-illegal drugs, to exhibit good citizenship at all times.
-I understand t violation of the, extracurricular particip
+illegal drugs, to exhibit good citizensh violation of the(School Name) nip at all times.
+I understand that, extracurricular participation policy

-and/or 1 5

-(School Name)

-Norfolk Public Schools Code of Student Conduct, VHSL, Regional, C and district rules might result in my exclusion from the extracurricu activities by decision of the coach (with the right to appeal the princ ular
+and/or Norfolk Public Schools Code of Conference and district rules might r extracurricular activities by decision principal).

-Section I: To be completed by the student.
+Section I: To be completed by the stu ident.

 Name: Club/Sport:

-(Please Print)
+Name:(Please Print) - , •

 Signature: Date:

-Section II: To be completed by parent/guardian.
+Section II: To be completed by parent /guardian.

-My signature indicates that I have read and understand the participation pledge.
+My signature indicates that I h

-(School Name)
+(School Name) 1 0

+Cinnerton of Demont / Occasili

-Signature of Parent/Guardian
+Signature of Parent/Guardian Date